What a Man Gotta Do: Synopsis

 The clip stars Nick Jonas and Priyanka Chopra Jonas recreating the dancing-half-naked-in-the-living-room scene from Risky Business, Joe Jonas and Sophie Turner playing Danny and Sandy and then Cha-Cha at the school dance from Grease, and Kevin Jonas holding a boombox outside his wife Danielle's bedroom window in homage to the scene from Say Anything...
-The video features also a cameo from Full Metal Jacket actor Matthew Modine.
+The video features also a cameo from actor Matthew Modine.

 Vegas Ride

 An alternate video was released on January 21, 2020, in which the brothers ride around Las Vegas looking at the attractions.

 Live performances

 On January 25, 2020, the group performed the song live for the first time at the Hollywood Palladium during the Citi Sound Vault.
 They also performed the song live during the 62nd Annual Grammy Awards as well as a previous unreleased track called, "Five More Minutes".
 They performed the song live during the first show of their European leg of the Happiness Begins Tour.
 On February 7, 2020, they performed the song on BBC's The One Show.
 On February 12, 2020, just like their March 2019 number-one song, "Sucker", they performed the song live on The Late Late Show with James Corden.
 The Jonas Brothers performed the song along "X" (without Karol G) and "Sucker" as Exclusive 'home' sessions recorded especially for Radio 1's Big Weekend.